Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: RELATED WORK

-In this work, we propose to use Huffman coding as an alternative approach for anomaly detection in audio.
-The idea is that the coding cost is generally higher for an anomalous data segment \cite{bohm2009coco}.
-Callegari et al.~\cite{callegari2009use} did a one-time training of the Huffman tree and used it for network anomaly detection.
-Similarly, Böhm et al.~\cite{bohm2009coco} trained a Huffman tree on the sports data.
+Huffman coding has been used in various anomaly detection applications like software obfuscation techniques~\cite{wu2010mimimorphism}, network traffic anomaly detection~\cite{sun2015anomaly}, etc. Callegari et al.~\cite{callegari2009use} used standard Huffman coding for offline anomaly detection in TCP network traffic data.
+The authors found that it preformed better than clustering-based outlier detection approaches.
+B{\"o}hm et al.~\cite{bohm2009coco} used a probability density-based coding method for offline outlier detection in the data-mining field.
 Uthayakumar et al. \cite{uthayakumar2017simple} also, employed Huffman coding (and some other compression methods) to detect anomalies in network data.
 All these methods perform one-time training of the Huffman tree.
+Moreover, to the best of our knowledge, the coding techniques have never been exploited for complex anomaly detection in multimedia data.
 In this work, we propose a framework to adapt the Huffman coding approach for audio data with concept drift.
-We propose a new idea of merging the tree nodes, which gives better performance than the traditional strategy of replacing past data with new data.
+We propose a new idea of merging tree nodes, which gives better performance than the traditional strategy of replacing past data with new data.